 West has written 20 books and has edited 13.
 He is best known for his classics Race Matters and Democracy Matters.
 His memoir is entitled Brother West: Living and Loving Out Loud.
 He appears frequently on the Bill Maher Show, CNN, C-Span, and other media outlets.

-West made his film debut in the Matrix—and was the commentator (with Ken Wilbur) on the official trilogy released in 2004.
+West made his film debut in The Matrix, and he was the commentator (with Ken Wilbur) on the official trilogy released in 2004.
 He also has appeared in over 25 documentaries.
 He has made three spoken word albums including Never Forget, collaborating with Prince, Jill Scott, Andre 3000, Talib Kweli, KRS-One, Bootsy Collins, and Gerald Levert.
 His spoken word interludes were featured on Terence Blanchard’s Choices (which won the Grand Prix in France for the best Jazz Album of the year of 2009).

 West has a passion to communicate to a vast variety of publics in order to keep alive the legacy of Martin Luther King, Jr. — a legacy of telling the truth and bearing witness to love and justice.